How does someone develop patellar or quad tendon tendon pain? To answer this question, we first have to discuss a little anatomy.

 Here’s how to perform a proper box squat.

 Step 1: Your set up for the box squat should be the exact same as your regular squat.
 Set your feet in a stable position.
 Take a breath and brace your core before starting your squat with your hips.

 Step 2: While remaining balanced during the descent (barbell tracking over your mid-foot when viewed from the side), sit straight down onto the top of the box.
 Do not rock back onto the box but instead only pause in the bottom position.

 Step 3: Initiate your ascent by driving straight up.
 If you do this correctly, your knees will not travel forward as your hips rise from the box.
-Instead they will remain pushed out and in a stable position in alignment with your feet.
+Instead the knees will remain in a stable position and stay aligned with your feet.